 As so much of these expenses are recurring, I found myself wondering how I can get more value out of it.
 The only way is, of course, to cleverly use my credit cards to get as much cashback and as many miles as possible out of those expenses.

-The banks haven’t focused their marketing on pet owners, so it’s up to us to think about which credit cards work best for our pet expenses.
+Most banks in Singapore haven’t focused their marketing on pet owners, so it’s up to us to think about which credit cards work best for our pet expenses.

-For Latte’s food, toys, and other necessities, Sarah and I like to use online pet stores as they offer lower prices and convenience.
-For years, we have been a partner of Kohepets.
-We like their website, variety, and quick delivery.
+For Latte’s supplements, toys, and other necessities, Sarah and I like to use online pet stores as they offer lower prices and convenience.
+Now that we have started our own online pet store, Shop Vanillapup, we get Latte’s necessities directly from our suppliers.

 Regardless of which online store you prefer, these are the credit cards to use:

-HSBC Revolution – 2 miles per dollar (mpd), no minimum spend, S$30,000 minimum income.
+- HSBC Revolution Card – 2 miles per dollar (mpd), no minimum spend, S$30,000 minimum income.
 There’s no cap on the points you can earn.

 Grooming / pet shops / vet / insurance

-If you’re like me and you prefer to accumulate miles, these are the credit cards I use:
+If you’re like me and you prefer to accumulate miles, these are the miles credit cards I use for vets, insurance and other non-online spends :

 Too many cards and too hard to remember this?